 Scott Hawley, PhD

-Environmental Modeller and Risk Assessor
+Environmental Team Leader and Senior Risk Assessor

 I co-ordinate workflows and support project delivery for the environmental team.
 I also maintain a technical role working on environmental fate projects focusing primarily on projects within the context of European plant protection product regulations.

 I joined Enviresearch in 2016 as an environmental fate consultant with a primary focus on European chemicals regulations.
 Most of my technical projects have been based around zonal and member state specific regulatory requirements for active substances under EU Reg 1107/2009.
 Prior to joining Enviresearch I completed a PhD at Durham University in association the Transition Metals in the Environment EU-funded Marie Curie Training Network.
 I have an undergraduate degree in marine science, chemistry and geology from the University of Miami.

 I've been working as a technical modeler and risk assessor with Enviresearch since 2016.
 Prior to joining Enviresearch I completed a PhD at Durham University in association the Transition Metals in the Environment EU-funded Marie Curie Training Network.
 I have an undergraduate degree in marine science, chemistry and gelology from the University of Miami.